simonberner/memorize21/README.md

 5. Run lanes with e.g: ```fastlane beta```
 ### Troubleshooting
 - In case that you run out of 'Distribution' certificates, check the Certificates section in your Apple Developer account and delete unused certificates.

-## Release notes
-### v3.0.0
-- INFO: this version runs only on iOS 16.2+
-- NEW: bottom sheet for the info view
-- NEW: NavigationStack
-- DOC: some updates
-- FIXED: small fixes

 ## Contribution Guidelines
 ### Unit-Testing